wa1tnr/ainsu-CamelForth-SAMD51-port/README.md

 it is fundamentally compatible, except for the way the bootloader is handled:

+UNTESTED EDITS:

-  $ cat ../ainsuMtxd51-exp/gcc/Makefile | egrep bootl
+  $ cat ../ainsuCFxd51-a/gcc/Makefile | egrep bootl
 -T"../gcc/gcc/samd51j19a_flash_with_bootloader.ld" \

- $ cat ../ainsuMtxd51-exp/gcc/gcc/samd51j19a_flash_with_bootloader.ld | sed 46q | tail -12
+ $ cat ../ainsuCFxd51-a/gcc/gcc/samd51j19a_flash_with_bootloader.ld | sed 46q | tail -12

 /* Memory Spaces Definitions */
 MEMORY